Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Introduction

 In our present work, we focus on one of the simplest and best-established many-body quantum systems, namely the isotropic Heisenberg model with a homogeneous magnetic field.
-Besides the original and most common version of the model, also various generalizations and modifications will be covered, including non-intergable systems (e.g., in more than one dimension) and disorder in the form of randomized interactions.
-The only indispensable prerequisites are that the field-free model must be SU(2) symmetric (isotropic), the external field must be spatially homogeneous, and the energy levels must satisfy some rather weak and generic assumptions.
+Besides the original and most common version of the model, also various generalizations and modifications will be covered, including non-intergable systems and disorder in the form of randomized interactions.
+The only indispensable prerequisites are that the field-free model must be SU(2) symmetric, i.e.\ isotropic, the external field must be spatially homogeneous, and the energy levels must satisfy some rather weak and generic assumptions.

 Our first main objective is to analytically demonstrate and numerically illustrate the typical occurrence of non-equilibration in the form of everlasting oscillations in such systems.
-In particular, this behavior is neither restricted to special initial conditions nor to integrable models.
+In particular, this behavior is restricted neither to special initial conditions nor to integrable models.

 Furthermore, we analytically show that those oscillations entail synchronization under the additional condition that the model -- but not necessarily the initial condition -- is translationally invariant.